Document Type | Modernised |

 For counsel theirs I mean not I, in this respect to go.

-But to my Palace let us go, the mariage to prepare:
+But to my Palace let us go, the marriage to prepare:

-For to auoid my will in this, I can it not forbeare.
+For to avoid my will in this, I can it not forbear.

 Lady.